carlosjdelgadonovaims/rooftop-place_suitability_analysis_for_Urban_Air_Mobility_hubs/README.md

 </p>

 6. Analysis of the obtained results.
-- Reachable nodes and edges at a maximum **_driving distance_** of 2km for each of the **census blocks** in Manhattan (3.787).
+- Reachable nodes and edges at a maximum **_Driving Distance_** of 2km for each of the **census blocks** in Manhattan (3.787).
 The examples allows to observe the **catchment area** or coverage area given by the nodes and edges reached from a specific census block.

 <p align="center">
  <img src="images\driving_distance.jpg" width=400>
 </p>

-- Reachable POIs obtained after using **_driving distance_** algorithm from a specific **census block**.
+- Reachable POIs obtained after using **_Driving Distance_** algorithm from a specific **census block**.
 The algorithm allows counting the total number of elements within each POI type and finding out the closest one for each POI type.

 <p align="center">
  <img src="images\Reachable_POIs.PNG" width=700>